Spiritual, Moral, Social and Cultural Education (SMSC)

 We offer spiritual, moral, social and cultural opportunities throughout our curriculum in addition to the whole school Personal Development Programme.
 Our curriculum enables students to enjoy an extensive range of activities that promote their spiritual, moral, social cultural development.
 We believe SMSC education plays a significant part in students’ ability to learn and achieve and therefore aim to provide an education that provides students with opportunities to explore and develop their own values, beliefs, spiritual awareness, high standards of personal behaviour, a positive caring attitude towards others, an understanding of their social and cultural traditions and an appreciation of the diversity and richness of other cultures.
 This is embedded throughout all aspects of school life.
 The curriculum audit below gives examples of how individual subject areas plan for SMSC opportunities.

-All students at Haileybury Turnford receive Personal Development and Religious Studies Education.
+All students at Haileybury Turnford receive Personal & Development and Religious Education.

-Religious Studies promotes students’ knowledge of, and respect for, different people’s faiths, feelings and values.
+Religious Education promotes students’ knowledge of, and respect for, different people’s faiths, feelings and values.

-The Personal Social Development curriculum is taught during a discrete lesson for all year groups throughout the year.
+The Personal & Social Development curriculum is taught during a discrete lesson for all year groups throughout the year.
 The topics and lessons are planned to deliver age specific and relevant content and include Relationships and Sex Education.
-The Religious Studies and Personal Social Development Curriculum Overviews can be found at the link below:
+The Religious Education and Personal & Social Development Curriculum Overviews can be found at the link below:

 HT Student Leadership